haskell-distributed/distributed-process/README.md

 ### network-transport-inmemory [![travis](https://secure.travis-ci.org/haskell-distributed/network-transport-inmemory.png?branch=master,development)](http://travis-ci.org/haskell-distributed/network-transport-inmemory)

-Network transport inmemory is a transport that could be used for local communication in the same address space (i.e. one process).
-N-t-inmemory is based on `STM` primitives.
-Such transport could be used either for debug test purposes, or for local communication that require full network-transport semantics.
+network-transport-inmemory is a transport that could be used for local communication in the same address space (i.e. one process).

+It could be used either for testing purposes or for local communication that requires the network-transport semantics.

-*NB*: network-tranpsport-inmemory does not support cross transport communication, all endpoints that want to comminicate should be created using same transport.
+*NB*: network-transport-inmemory does not support cross-transport communication.
+All endpoints that want to communicate should be created using the same transport.

 This repository is part of Cloud Haskell.